SiddharthAShetty/veritas-pipeline/README.md

 standardises them into a canonical schema, validates results against reference ranges, loads them into a database, and surfaces everything through a small operational UI.

-Built for the Veritas Claims Analytics take-home assignment.
 See `docs/architecture.md` for the solution architecture and `docs/assumptions.md` for the reasoning behind every non-obvious design decision.

 ## Live Demo